What Is Azure DevOps: Everything You Need to Know

 What does Azure DevOps offer to deliver on its promises?
-Let’s outline them within the context of the five primary services offered on the platform:
+Let’s outline this within the context of the five primary services offered on the platform:

 Azure Artifacts